Malachy-Olua/Blockchain-Book-Keeping-Dashboard/README.md

 The app is customised for the company or organisation alone.
 It is made in such a way that its only the company or organisation's manager or whoever is responsible for making payments and keeping the records will have access to the web app.

+The `Pay Staff` and `Expenses` when used, sends ether to the receiver, stores the data on the blockchain and maps each employee or expenditure to the amount paid, date the payment was made and time of payment.

+while `Record` when used, stores the information of cash inflow into the organization in the local storage.
+Local storage was choosen just to minimize much spending on gas fees due to recording transactions.

 ## Technologies used
 - React
 - CSS